As the Corn Grows

 Again we see the pale comparison to the modern English translation compared to the language David used.
 Literally, David wrote, “soul of me-he is restoring,” but the definitions of the 2 words he used for “restoring” and “soul” really paint an even deeper picture.

-Shuwb is a word in Hebrew that figuratively means to restore, refresh or to repair, but literally means to bring something back to it’s original state.
+Shuwb is a very picturesque word in Hebrew that has both figurative and illustrative meanings.
+Figuratively, it means to restore, refresh or to repair, and literally shuwb means to bring something back to it’s original state.
 That’s the word David used to illustrate restore.

 The word David used for soul is nephesh.
 This means the breathing portion of one’s actual life, the innermost part that is life itself.